University Entrance Exams

-GPA vs SAT & ACT: What's More Important for Admissions?
+GPA vs. SAT & ACT: What's More Important for Admissions?

 Yet this doesn’t mean that a high SAT score can predict one’s overall success in college.
 A study conducted by Bates College revealed that it is still the GPA that predicted the students’ performance in college.
-A comparison of their GPA in high school showed little to no difference from their GPA in college upon graduation.
+A comparison of their high school GPA showed little to no difference from their GPA in college upon graduation.

 This is probably because the GPA is not just a score that’s determined during exams.
-It’s also a reflection of the students’ determination and discipline all throughout their high school life.
+It’s also a reflection of the students’ determination and discipline throughout their high school life.

-In other words, a high SAT score may give you a big opportunity to get in the school you want, but it is still your GPA that determines whether you can perform well in college.
+In other words, a high SAT score may give you a big opportunity to get into the school you want, but it is still your GPA that determines whether you can perform well in college.

 Tons of SAT II Study Guides

-For nearly all of the SAT II subject tests, such as French, Spanish, Biology, History, etc. there are study guides you can buy online or use for free.
+For nearly all of the SAT II subject tests, such as French, Spanish, Biology, History, etc., there are study guides you can buy online or use for free.

 Brainscape is one of the sites that provide SAT II study guides for almost every subject.
 You can study thousands of flashcards for free and upgrade to Pro if you'd like unlimited access.

-In addition, unlike the ones in other flashcard apps, the subjects in these flashcards are organized for optimum results.
+Also, unlike the ones in other flashcard apps, the subjects in these flashcards are organized for optimum results.

 It means you can easily find the subject you want to study and see other flashcards related to what you’re using currently.
 You may also search for a collection and see all the subjects under that category.